how to expose Kubernetes workloads to the outside world using Services. # how to discover Services and Pods within a Kubernetes cluster using DNS.

 Did you find this article valuable?

-Support Santosh Chauhan by becoming a sponsor.
+Support Santosh Chauhan's blog by becoming a sponsor.
 Any amount is appreciated!